Birdsongs of Appalachia

 About Your Teacher

 Topher has been a leader of outdoor and experiential education programs for over 15 years.
 An adventurer at heart, he’s lugged his binoculars across mountain glaciers, sandstone canyons, and temperate rainforests in search of strange and beautiful birds.
 Drawing from his background in conservation biology, mindfulness education, and nature-based mentoring, he brings a reverence for all life and a deep respect for the more-than-human world to his teaching.
-He is deeply indebted to his teachers at University of Montana Bird Ecology Lab, Astounding Earth, Bird Mentor, Wilderness Awareness School, and Cornell Bird Academy for guiding him along his path to becoming a bona-fide bird nerd.
 His favorite birding spot is his backyard on Caney Fork and his favorite bird is whichever one he’s looking at right now.
 He is super stoked to share his love of birds with passionate and curious folks in his home community.